OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="createsession"></a>
 # **CreateSession**
-> CreateSessionResponse CreateSession (CreateSessionRequest? createSessionRequest = null)
+> CreateSessionResponse CreateSession (CreateSessionRequest createSessionRequest = null)